shenmishajing/lightning_template/docs/installation/installation.md

 pip install lightning-tempalet
 ```

-#### For developer (install from source)
+#### For developers (install from source)

-Generally, you can just use the latest pacages in `requirements.txt` without specific their version, so you can use command as follow to install this project and all required packages.
+Generally, you can just use the latest packages in `requirements.txt`` without a specific version, so you can use the command as follow to install this project and all required packages.

 ```bash
 pip install -r requirements.txt